 It’s also worth noting that this is just one of my images edited, and the settings and adjustments for another image might be totally different.

 For example, this image of Boulder Beach in Acadia National Park I chose to stack 5 images of the sky together in Photoshop.
 This process is long and time consuming but the results are stunning if it works out right.

 As you can see, since it is after the Photoshop processing, the file is now a TIFF.
 In this image you can see I chose to use much less clarity and almost no noise reduction because all of that has already been accomplished using the stacking technique.

 In this image I used my universal adjustments to create the results I liked in my sky and then brushed in necessary adjustments to my foreground to make everything match up the way I wanted.

 Where to Take it From Here

-Play around and find what works for you.
+The best camera settings for stars can vary greatly from scene to scene, so play around and find what works for you.
 I hope all of this will set you on a track to capturing beautiful images of the stars.
 I personally find the Milky Way to be visually stunning so I usually incorporate that feature into my starry sky images but don’t be shy about going out any day of the week.

 Cover image by Paul Friedman